RyanGaudion/COM528-Assignment2/DESIGN.md

 Potential Additional Features (for future phases):
 - Display images for each product ✅
-- Advanced filtering/sorting of products
+- Filtering of products based upon their category ✅
 - Add pagination to result (don't load all products at once)

 ### Orders View